AnyFetch/developers.anyfetch.com/guides/hello-universe.md

 layout: doc
 ---

-In this guide, we'll create multiple compartments for our datas (*subcompanies*) using one master token.
+In this guide, we'll create multiple compartments (*subcompanies*) for our data,  using one master token.

-The example use case will be a Dropbox-like: each one of your customer requires a separate index to store documents, and you want to provide search in those documents.
+The example use case will be Dropbox-like storage: each customer requires a separate index to store documents, and you want to provide search in those documents.

 ## What do I need?
 To follow this guide, you need: